 Community Emergency Hubs also play a vital role in providing official agencies with information about how a community has been impacted by an emergency.
-Planning around a Community Emergency Hub will ensure systems are in place to feed this information and knowledge back to the Emergency Coordination Centre, where trained staff will be coordinating the response to the emergency.
+Community Emergency Hub planning will ensure systems are in place to feed this information and knowledge back to the Emergency Coordination Centre, where trained staff will be coordinating the response to the emergency.

 Due to damage caused by the impacts of an emergency which may affect buildings or disrupt lifelines such as roading, power and communication it may not be practical to open a Community Emergency Hub.
-It is up to the staff at the University of Otago College of Education - Southland Campus to make this decision at the time.
+It is up to the staff of The Salvation Army to make this decision at the time.
 It is possible that a new venue may need to be found.